Myth #2: All pages should be accessible in 3 clicks

 Studies that challenge the three-click rule:

-- UIE’s usability tests showed that people don’t quit after 3 clicks and don’t feel frustrated if they have to click more. - Testing the Three-Click Rule
+- UIE’s usability tests showed that people don’t quit after 3 clicks and don’t feel frustrated if they have to click more. - Testing the Three-Click Rule or The 3 Click Rule on Medium

 - Jakob Nielsen’s usability tests found that “users’ ability to find products on an e-commerce site increased by 600 percent after the design was changed so that products were 4 clicks from the homepage instead of 3.” from the book Prioritizing Usability, quoted in Highlights from Prioritizing Web Usability.